Bakewell Parish Church

 The Community: For all who live or work locally

-The Sick: Roy Sherratt, David Glencross, Andrea Banks, Dona North, Rebecca Dyson-Reid, Rita Foxlow, Leonard Twigg, Carol Leonard, David Warrington, Mary Buchan, Pat Bryant
+The Sick: Roy Sherratt, David Glencross, Andrea Banks, Dona North, Rebecca Dyson-Reid, Rita Foxlow, Carol Leonard, David Warrington, Mary Buchan, Lisa Woodhouse, Iris Cutler, Walter Deiter, Jean Dumville

 If you would like anyone to be prayed for, please contact Canon Tony with their name(s) Email: jazzyrector@aol.com